Iwobi reveals Wenger's advice that he’s following at Everton | Goal.com

 Everton midfielder Alex Iwobi said he is still following Arsene Wenger’s advice that will help his natural ability shine.

-Wenger promoted the 25-year-old to the Gunners’ first-team in 2015 and he was a key force in Arsenal team with regular first-team appearances.
+Wenger promoted the 25-year-old to the Gunners’ first-team in 2015 and he became a key player in the Arsenal team with regular first-team appearances.

-Three years after their working relationship at the Emirates Stadium, the Super Eagles midfielder said he is always working to get the basics right as the former Monaco manager advised him.
+Three years after their working relationship at the Emirates Stadium ended, the Super Eagles midfielder said he is always working to get the basics right as the former Monaco manager advised him.

 “He [Wenger] always told me to get the basics right and do them well, and then my natural ability will shine through.
 As long as I’m doing that and following that advice, I feel like I always play well,” Iwobi told Gaffer.